 After registering you will be issued with an identification tag.
 Cats must wear this plus a collar with name and owners contact number.

-Renewing your cat's registration is easy to do by paying online using our secure eServices portal.
+Renewing your cats registration is easy to do by paying online when you receive your renewal notice.
+This service will be available mid-October.
 Alternatively you may visit one of the above locations.

 Holders of a Pensioner Concession Card receive a 50% discount on these fees.

 No discount applies to these registrations.

 Cat owners are required by law to have all cats over the age of six months sterilised, microchipped and registered with Local Councils.
 Registrations are transferable within Western Australia.

 Registration periods are from the November 1 to October 31 each year, regardless of the date when the cat is actually registered.